Real Estate Agent Business Plan

 Price

-Document the prices you will offer and how they compare to your competitors.
+Document your pricing strategy and how it compares to your competitors.
 Essentially in the product and price subsections, you are presenting the services you offer and their prices.

 Place